 Wales with kids.
-Things to do in Wales with kids next summer holidays and in autumn and winter 2020.
+Things to do in Wales with kids next summer holidays and in autumn and winter this year.
 We’ve listed plenty of things to do outdoors, in remote places far from crowds, as well as the usual tourist attractions.
 Some will still be closed, some are open.
 We’ve tried to find out.
 Is taking your kids to Wales a great idea normally?
 You bet it is.
 Wales is beautiful and offers families and kids so many wonderful things to do.
 A holiday in Wales could be just what your family needs.
 Fresh air, wild places, the great outdoors, and beautiful unspoiled scenery along with history and fun attractions make Wales the perfect staycation or holiday destination.

 I am Welsh, I’m from Wales and I’ve taken my kids home to Wales many times.
 Here’s my pick of the top things to do and places to go in Wales with kids.
 Our index below should help you jump to the information you need, this is a very long collection on things to do and see.

 Things to do in Wales with kids are so many and so diverse that this will be a long list.
 Don’t let that put you off.
 Choose north, mid, or south Wales, the Welsh coastline, beaches or central Wales.
 Check out the attractions and outdoor places below for a fun day out, day trip, or holiday.

 As we are creating this post for 2020 and Wales was just easing out of lockdown, please be very careful to check what’s open and what’s closed.
 Things are changing fast.
 Even some walks and public outdoor spaces have had limitations and closures.
 We give you dates for reopening where we have been able to find them.